DLQuake/DLQuake/README.md

 - Organised and focused on achieving goals
 - Communicative
 - Eager to develop
-- 1Open to new challenges and experiences
+- Open to new challenges and experiences

 ## 🌐 Socials: